forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

      - e.g., consider teaching an activity relating to p-hacking for students using [Schönbrodt's p-hacker](http://shinyapps.org/apps/p-hacker/) (Schönbrodt, F. D. (2016). p-hacker: Train your p-hacking skills!
 Retrieved from http://shinyapps.org/apps/p-hacker/).
      - e.g., consider teaching an activity in which they are given purely random data (to which they are *a priori* blind) and are asked to find results.
 Tal Yarkoni is known to perform a similar exercise in academic conferences where he presents scholars with a scatter plot of random data (without saying so) and ask for attendees to identify 'outliers'.
      - e.g., consider making an activity relating to forking paths ([follow this excellent tutorial](http://www.stat.columbia.edu/~gelman/research/published/multiverse_published.pdf), but also check out [FORRT Summaries](https://forrt.org/summaries/open-reproducible/#h.rc4vbzxkf0ax) on this topic.)
+*   Conduct a class activity or course that uses the pedagogically nifty ['The 4-Step Robustness Check'](https://www.metascience2019.org/presentations/michele-nuijten/) which breaks down concepts of reproducibility and replicability exceedingly well:
+     1. Check the *internal consistency* of the statistical results
+     2. *Reanalyze the data* using the original analytical strategy
+     3. Check if the result is *robust to alternative analytical choices*
+     4. Perform a *replication* study in a new sample

 <br>